 Hungry Little Minds

-The DfE has launched a new campaign called Hungry Little Minds, this is to encourage parents to support their child’s early learning and communication click here for simple hints and activities to do with your children.
+The DfE has launched a campaign called Hungry Little Minds.
+This is to encourage parents to support their child’s early learning and communication and provides simple hints and activities to do with your children.

-- Reading books - 'Bookstart' is a national programme that encourages parents and carers to enjoy books with children, to find out more, visit their website - click here
+- Reading books - Bookstart is a national programme that encourages parents and carers to enjoy books with children

 - Visits to the library - every school holiday you will find events on in a library near you, most are free and great fun.
-To find out what is available at your Local Library - click here
+Find out what is available at your Local Library

-- Getting out and about; e.g. trips to the park or woods - 'Come rain or shine'... explore your neighbourhood with your child.
-Not only is it healthy (and pets can get walks too!); the experience of all weathers encourages a range of activities (jumping in puddles, collecting leaves, building sandcastles, making a snowman, etc) and holding conversations.
+- Getting out and about - explore your neighbourhood with your child.
+Not only is it healthy, the experience of all weathers encourages a range of activities (jumping in puddles, collecting leaves, building sandcastles, making a snowman, etc) and holding conversations.